christianboothby/drug-reviews/README.md

 ### Question 1.
 Can patients’ perceptions allow alternative drugs to be  considered?
 What features of the review are important?

-Text features succeeded in having significant indications for a positively rated drugs, allowing a ranking of drugs per condition to be formed.
-A Logisitic Regression model with ridge penalty predicted drug success with 88% accuracy.
-A visual representation of the models I fitted, with the test and CV scores can ben seen below:
+Text features succeeded in having significant indications for positively rated drugs, allowing a ranking of drugs per condition to be constructed.
+A Logisitic Regression model with Ridge penalty predicted positive drug reviews with 88% accuracy.
+A visual representation of the models I fitted, with the test and CV scores, can ben seen below:

 <a href="https://snipboard.io/paRi5H.jpg"><img src="https://snipboard.io/paRi5H.jpg" title="source: snipboard.io" style="width: 500px"/></a>